categories

 It’s impossible to deny the impact of digitization in all aspects of life, and this includes the healthcare industry.
 While the use of digital patient records has its conveniences, the risk of cyber threats can not be overlooked.
 Online security is not only for ecommerce and financial online spaces.
 A patient’s medical records are private and confidential and should be protected at all costs.

-Data protection protocols in the USA
+Data Protection Protocols in the USA

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) is a federal law that came about to ensure the privacy and protection of all covered entities.
 These covered entities include not just individuals but all healthcare providers, health plans, healthcare clearinghouses and business associates.
 Business associates are all people that need to use or disclose patient information to perform their tasks, including claims processing, billing etc.